leeocoder/whatsapp-audio-speed-extension/README.md

 # whatsapp-audio-speed-extension

-Extension for chrome to accelerate the audio for whatsapp
+Simple extension for chrome to accelerate the audio for whatsapp 2x